 First some geography.
 The Jordan Valley is part of the Syrian African Rift (or Great Rift Valley), which runs between Lebanon in the north to Mozambique in Africa, a distance of about 3,700 miles.
 It results from the moving apart of two tectonic plates – the African Plate and Arabian Plate – leading to a thinning of the earth’s crust.
 These plates are still, in fact, moving apart.
 The Arabian plate on the east side of the Jordan River is shifting north, while the African plate is moving to the west.
 The movement is only several mm a year but over 15 million years it adds up.
-The rivers, gullies, and even copper mines on both sides of the Jordan River and Arava no longer align, with a difference of 65-miles between each side.
+The rivers, gullies, and even copper mines on both sides of the Jordan River and Arava no longer align, with a difference of 65-miles between them.

 About 3.7 million years ago, oceanic water from the Mediterranean poured into the Jordan Rift Valley through the Jezreel Valley.
-Subsequently, the intervening mountains, rose up, leading to the isolation of a large lake called Lake Lissan.
+Subsequently, the intervening mountains rose up, leading to the isolation of a large lake called Lake Lissan.
 Lake Kinneret in the north and the Dead Sea are all that remain of this giant lake.
 The Jordan River meanders through the length of the Jordan Valley and connects these two lakes.
 The distance covered as the crow flies is only 65 miles, but the twists and turns of the river more than double this.

 The Beit Shean Valley is a wider part of the Jordan Valley in northern Israel.
-Its center is the modern-day town of Beit Shean, while the ancient Beit Shean adjoins it in the Beit Shean National Park.
+In its center is the modern-day town of Beit Shean.
+The ancient Beit Shean adjoins it in the Beit Shean National Park.
 The Beit Shean Valley is bordered at its southwest aspect by the Gilboa Mountain Range and it opens westward into the Harod Valley.
 The Harrod Valley is like the narrow shaft of an arrow leading to the wide Jezreel Valley.
-(The Jezreel Valley is considered part of the Lower Galilee and sites such as Megiddo are covered in that section).
+For this website, the Jezreel Valley is considered part of the Lower Galilee and sites such as Megiddo are covered in the section on the Lower Galilee.
 The Beit Shean Valley is endowed with many springs and flowing rivers, and some of these are popular swimming and picnic areas such as Gan HaShlosha (Sachne) and Park HaMa’ayanot.
-In the Harod Valley is the nearby Harod Spring (Ein Harod) in the Harod National Park.
+In the Harod Valley is the Harod Spring (Ein Harod) in the Harod National Park.

 Like the rest of the Jordan Valley and the area around Lake Kinneret, this area is below sea level and is very hot and humid during the summer.
 Nevertheless, its attractive swimming areas and other sites more than make up for this.